Approach

 A coaching perspective takes as a given that you are already whole and that there's nothing to "fix."
 That you have a tremendous amount of wisdom that can be accessed to move forward in a way that is powerfully, uniquely you.
 To get there, coaching creates a growth-oriented space to reveal and challenge underlying beliefs and mindsets, and shifts into what else could be possible.

-This perspective has been sharpened through my completion of iPEC’s ICF-accredited 200-hour coach training program and work with clients.
+This perspective has been sharpened through my completion of iPEC’s ICF-accredited 200-hour coach training program and over 500 sessions with clients.

 A leader serves as a beacon by lighting the flame of a lighthouse